IGPenguin/mobile-toolkit/README.md

 * Reboot the device

 ### 📱 isimulator
+* iOS simulator offers limited functionality (no camera, biometrics, Appstore...), but features some extra functions listed below, which are not available for physical devices
 * `isimulator <option>` Handle various simulator related activites
   * `start` - choose and launch installed simulator
   * `screenshot` - save screenshot to ~/Desktop